DenilsonUariua/Payment-System/README.md

-# Unam-Payment-System
+#Payment-System

-This is a payment system for the University of Namibia.
-It is a web application that allows students to pay their fees online.
-It also allows the university to manage the students and their fees.
+This is a payment system for users.
+It is a web application that allows payment online.
+It also allows the users to manage their fees.

 ## Installation
 To install this application, you need to have the following installed on your machine: